hakshark/rPi-cluster/README.md

   - [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
   - ssh client (PuTTY and MPuTTY)

+>**Note:** It is recommended you use the 64-bit version of Raspberry Pi OS, as some of this project's dependencies require it (and may not install on 32-bit Pi OS).

 >**Note:** You could potentially use other ARM-based Linux distros, but I have not had chance to look into these

 ## Setting up the Pis